It’s not enough to be talented.

 The creators of 90’s sitcoms like A Different World and The Fresh Prince of Bel-Air likely had no idea at the time their work would years later inspire Issa Rae to go to college and create her own TV series Insecure.

-8. Successful creators are scientists.
+8. Successful content creators are scientists.

 Every creation is an experiment.